 proj1D: The proj1D constituent holds pairs of indices into the value and yCoord arrays, for the first grid point in each p-column in the tubular grid.
-This is illustrated with arrows in figure 1.b.
-Also note that proj1D is defined recursively as a DTGrid1D with Type=IndexPair, see figure 1.{c,d}.
+This is illustrated with arrows in Fig. 1b.
+Also note that proj1D is defined recursively as a DTGrid1D with Type=IndexPair, see Fig. 1{c,d}.
 The constituents of the 1D DT-Grid are defined similarly, except for the fact that is does not have a proj0D constituent. proj1D introduces additional structure into the 2D DT-Grid and allows for fast access to each p-column independently.
 As will be explained in the next section, this structure is used extensively in most of the algorithms of the data structure.
+Note that it is possible to reduce the storage, at the tradeoff of an extra array lookup, by only storing the index into the yCoord (in general nCoord) array.
+The corresponding index into the value array can then be obtained by looking it up in the acc array using the index into the yCoord array divided by two.

 Figure 2 shows an example of a sphere represented in a 3D DT-Grid.
 The 2D and 1D DT-Grid constituents are also included in the illustrations.
 The red and green grid points are the grid points in the 3D tubular grid.
 The red grid points are the start and end grid points of connected components.
-Figure 2.c shows p-column number (25, 25) consisting of two connected components.
-The white pixel in Figure 2.c illustrates the IndexPair that points to p-column number (25, 25).
+Fig. 2c shows p-column number (25, 25) consisting of two connected components.
+The white pixel in Fig. 2c illustrates the IndexPair that points to p-column number (25, 25).

-The storage requirements of a N-dimensional DT-Grid are $O(M_N)$ (see table 1) which can be justified as follows: Clearly, the storage requirements of a 1D DT-Grid are $O(M_1)$ since it does not contain a projOD constituent.
+The storage requirements of a N-dimensional DT-Grid are $O(M_N)$ (see Table I) which can be justified as follows: Clearly, the storage requirements of a 1D DT-Grid are $O(M_1)$ since it does not contain a projOD constituent.
 The storage requirements of a N-dimensional DT-Grid are $O(M{N-1} + M_N)$ which by induction equals $O(M_N)$.

 One additional and important property of the DT-Grid can be deduced from the definition given above.
 Since the DT-Grid is defined recursively, the coordinate vectors of all grid points are explicitly stored, albeit in a compressed format.
 This means that the grid points of the DT-Grid are not restricted to a particular range of indices as is the case with the traditional full grid or tree-based methods.
 Hence, the DT-Grid is in fact capable of representing unbounded, dynamically expanding and non-convex grids.
-This allows for truly out-of-the-box level set simulations which we demonstrate in section 4.3.
+This allows for truly out-of-the-box level set simulations which we demonstrate in Sec.
+4.3.